Best Guitar Pedals in 2016

 Have a listen to the video below to get a feel for what this wah can offer:

-While I personally thought the Crying Tone Wah was really unique and innovative, it’s interesting to see EHX go back to the classic design and feel.
+While I personally thought the Crying Tone Wah was really unique and innovative, it’s interesting to see EHX go back to a classic design and feel.

 If you haven’t already got a wah pedal, check out the Wailer Wah before you decide on one.